 Initially the board members of the Leland Sanitary District were appointed by the Brunswick County Commissioners; the first five to be appointed to the board were Virginia Browning- who served as the first chairman of the District-, Jennie E. Mintz- the first Secretary-, Joe Gainey, T. A. Moore and Lewis Brown.
 The first election for the Board Members of the Leland Sanitary District was held on November 5th 1985.
 The first elected members of the Board were Boyd C. Williamson, Chairman, Patsy A. Elliott, Secretary, George E. Mintz, Leo J. Nowak and Ava V. Thomas.
 The office would be held for a term of four years.

 Important H2GO Events

-On November 24th 1997, due to the Town of Leland being incorporated within the Leland Sanitary District boundaries, a resolution was made changing the name of the Leland Sanitary District to Brunswick Regional Water and Sewer, which more accurately described the boundaries and the geographical service area of the District.
+On November 24th, 1997, because of the Town of Leland being incorporated within the Leland Sanitary District boundaries, a resolution was made changing the name of the Leland Sanitary District to Brunswick Regional Water and Sewer, which more accurately described the boundaries and the geographical service area of the District.

-In May of 2001, H2GO took over the Belville Treatment Plant and Belville’s Sewer System.
+In May 2001, H2GO took over the Belville Treatment Plant and Belville’s Sewer System.

-In May of 2002 they received approval from the state of their Plans and Specifications to put in a Sanitary Sewer Collection System Beginning with Village Road.
+In May 2002, they received approval from the state of their Plans and Specifications to put in a Sanitary Sewer Collection System Beginning with Village Road.

-On March 19, 2021, the Town of Leland and Brunswick Regional Water and Sewer H2GO signed an interlocal agreement (ILA) that served to consolidate local water and sewer utilities.
-As the public entity tasked with the provision of water and sewer in the agreement, H2GO would go on to operate and maintain the consolidated water and wastewater systems.
+On March 19, 2021, the Town of Leland and Brunswick Regional Water and Sewer H2GO signed an interlocal agreement (ILA) that consolidated local water and sewer utilities.
+As the public entity tasked with the provision of water and sewer in the agreement, H2GO would operate and maintain the consolidated water and wastewater systems.